voxmenthe/omem/README.md

       dreams/{pending,generations,current.json}
 ```

-Directories are mode `0700`; managed files are `0600`.
-Raw and tree records
+OMem creates directories with mode `0700` and managed files with mode `0600`.
-are fixed width.
-IDs are assigned while holding an `fcntl` lock, appends are
+Raw and tree records have a fixed width.
+OMem assigns each ID while holding an
-flushed and `fsync`ed, and a partial unacknowledged tail is repaired before the
-next append.
-Repository identity uses normalized `origin`; without one it uses
+`fcntl` file lock.
+It flushes every append and calls `fsync` to send it to disk.
+If a previous write left an incomplete final record, OMem repairs that tail
+before the next append.

+OMem names a repository store from its normalized Git `origin`.
+A repository
-the real Git top-level path.
-Clones and worktrees with the same origin share a
+without an origin uses the real path of its Git root.
+Clones and worktrees with
-store. `memory status` prints the resolved identity and path.
+the same origin share one store. `memory status` shows the resolved identity and
+path.

-Status also prints `dream_projection=<items>/<sources>`, post-checkpoint raw
+Status also shows `dream_projection=<items>/<sources>`, the number of raw notes
-count, actionable `pending_dreams`, total `retained_dream_requests`, and
+saved after the dream snapshot, dreams waiting to be applied, retained dream
-`dream_failures` plus the latest failure reason.
-These are read-only visibility
+requests, failed dreams, and the latest failure reason.
+Retained requests and
-fields; retained requests and immutable generations are not maintenance debt.

-Break blast radius is one scope store or one derived pointer.
-Removing the tool
-does not affect normal repository or Codex operation.
+older dream files are history.
+They do not mean maintenance is due.

+A damaged store affects one memory scope.
+Damage to `dreams/current.json`
+affects only that scope's summary.
+Removing OMem leaves normal repository and
+Codex work unchanged.

-## Native memory and OptMem comparison
+## Comparing memory systems

-Run one injection path during evaluation.
-If native platform memory is enabled,
-do not also inject this tool's wake output into the same sessions; compare them
-as separate cohorts.
-This MVP provides auditable raw records, explicit scope,
-provenance, citations, and reversible derived state, but adds operator work and
-local storage.
+Give each test session memory from one system.
+Put native Codex memory in one
+group and OMem hook output in another.
+Separate groups make it possible to tell
+which system helped.
+OMem needs local storage and occasional maintenance
+commands.
+In return, you can inspect every raw note, keep personal and project
+notes apart, see where each item came from, follow dream items back to raw note
+IDs, and remove summaries without losing raw notes.

-Current OptMem also provides `memo zoom <lo>-<hi>`, which opens one compressed
+OptMem's `memo zoom <lo>-<hi>` opens a compressed tree node and shows its two
+children.
+OMem currently searches raw notes with scoped `memory recall`.
-tree node into its two children and enables precise navigation into old
+Opening a summary node into its children remains future work.
-history.
-A scoped `zoom` equivalent is a compatible future read-only command,
-but is not needed for the assessed MVP contract: scoped regex recall can still
-recover canonical raw text, and dream semantics remain raw-only.

 ## Validation